 ERP projects are frequently run by project managers with little ERP implementation experience.
 Many of these project managers refuse to contract with ERP consultants or ERP implementation companies.

-As a result, organizations struggle to implement new enterprise resource planning (ERP) software.
+As a result, organizations often struggle to implement new enterprise resource planning (ERP) software.

 Whatever the specific struggle, it’s clear that project managers could use third-party guidance.
 However, finding the best ERP consultant is no easy task.

 7 Tips for Finding the Best ERP Consultant